CrazyCoderBd-007/WatchAds-EarnMoney-Bot/README.md

 # 🚀 Watch Ads Earn Money Bot

-Welcome to the **Watch Ads Earn Money** bot!
+Welcome to the **WatchAds EarnMoney** bot!
 This bot allows users to earn money by watching ads.
 Currently in beta, we welcome your feedback and contributions.

 ## 🌟 Features